 The California City Management Foundation has long has been a sponsor of the annual Local Governance Summer Institute (LGSI) seminar at Stanford University.

 Registration is now is open for the 2019 program.
-Online applications are available and are due by June 9, 2019.
+Online applications are available.

 Many program participants secure funds for training from their employer to support their participation at the Local Governance Summer Institute.
 If you are sponsored by your agency, please include an official letter from the sponsoring agency confirming their full financial support with your application.
 The letter should include the administrative requirements for processing the funds to Stanford.
 Personal funds may also cover the cost of the program.